The Ultimate Jadeite Jade Buddhas

 Adherents to Theravada Buddhism are found in Sri Lanka, Laos, Thailand and Burma.
 In these countries any disagreements between the different Theravada schools remain nominal and there is nothing significance to dispute.

 Burma (now Myanmar) is the world’s largest source of Jadeite jade.
 The abundance of this precious mineral and the Buddhist dedication of the country make it one of the world’s best sources of jadeite jade Buddha statues outside China.
-However, the focus is more on the Buddha statue and not so much the popular bodhisattvas such as Kwanyin and Budai or “Happy Buddha”.
+However, the focus is more on the Buddha statues and not so much the popular bodhisattvas such as Kwanyin and Budai or “Happy Buddha”.
 As a result of quality materials, skilled workmanship and fair prices the jade markets in Yangon are a very good place to find a high quality jadeite jade Buddha statue.

 Mahayana Buddhism is very difficult to describe.
 However, generally speaking the goal is to become a bodhisattva instead of directly seeking Buddhahood.
 Additionally, this segment of Buddhism originated and began to gain traction at about the start of the common era.
 Therefore, it is about 250 years younger than Theravada.
 Geographically, most of the Mahayana followers can be found throughout China, Japan and Korea.